Black Olive Tapenade. Easy Basic Recipe

 Steps

-Rinse the capers under running water and remove excess salt.
+Rinse the capers under running water and remove the excess salt.
 Pat them dry with paper towels.

-Pit the olives and place them in a mixer along with the capers, the anchovy fillets well-drained from oil, garlic, and very finely chopped chili pepper and parsley, and blend for a few seconds, pouring the oil slowly (a scant tablespoon should suffice).
+Pit the olives and place them in a mixer along with the capers, the well-drained anchovy fillets, garlic, chili pepper, and finely, finely chopped parsley, and blend for a few seconds, slowly pouring in the oil (a scant tablespoon should suffice).

-You will quickly obtain a soft and very aromatic cream (as shown in the photo below).
-Do not add salt as the cream will already be quite savory.
-The olive tapenade is ready to flavor boiled dishes, sandwiches, savory pies, and so on.
+You will immediately obtain a soft and very aromatic cream (as in the photo below).
+Do not add salt as the cream will already be very salty on its own.
+The olive tapenade is ready to flavor boiled meats, sandwiches, savory pies, and so on.

-Extra Tip.
-Instead of using the mixer, we can make the olive tapenade with a pestle and decide whether to achieve a real cream (it will take about 5 minutes) or a coarser texture, where you can also feel the pieces of olives (it takes only 2 minutes), as you can see from the cover photo.
-To facilitate this operation, I put the ingredients in the mortar partly already chopped or coarsely broken up; then, using the oil poured very slowly, I pound until I get the desired consistency or the one I need for a specific preparation.
+The extra idea.
+Instead of using a mixer, we can make the olive tapenade with a pestle and decide whether to obtain a true cream (it will take about 5 minutes) or a coarser consistency, where you can still feel the pieces of olives (it takes only 2 minutes), as you can see from the cover photo.
+To facilitate this operation, I put the ingredients in the mortar partially already chopped or roughly broken; then, using the oil poured very slowly, I pound until I get the desired consistency or what I need for a particular preparation.

 Bon appetit